The LeGarde Twins: Career

-Movies, TV appearances
+Film and television appearances

-Both Ted and Tom were regulars on the 1963 TV show Network.
-They also both appeared on the Star Trek: The Original Series episode "I, Mudd" (1967).
-In 2009, Ted played the "Old Man Dalton" character in the movie D4, an action-thriller directed by Darrin Dickerson.
-On 10 February 1958, the Le Garde Twins appeared on the radio and television program "You Bet Your Life" with Groucho Marx.
+On 10 February 1958, The LeGarde Twins appeared on the radio and television program "You Bet Your Life" with Groucho Marx.
 They said the secret word "People" and won $100.
-They won a further $100 on a consolation question after failing get four questions correct in the quiz.
+They won a further $100 on a consolation question after failing to get four questions correct in the quiz.
 This appearance was later released on an album of original radio broadcasts.